Developing this site has cost a great deal of money, and it costs still more to keep it alive

 Welcome to Barbershop Tags.com

 Many tags come complete with learning tracks, sheet music - even video clips of them being sung.
-Most of the tags are in the Barbershop style, but there are also SAI, SATB and other a cappella tags available.
+Most of the tags are in the Barbershop style (male or female voicing), but there are also SATB and other a cappella tags available.

 It's all free!
 You can listen to the tags on the website, or download them to your own computer.
 Most importantly, anyone can upload a tag or a video!